 Declaration by the Chief Financial Officer

 I, (Name), Chief Financial Officer of (Company Name), (Address of Company) have reviewed the calculations of the regulatory capital ratio and net tier 1 ratio of (Company Name), as at (Date).
-In my opinion, the calculations have been determined in accordance with the Insurance (Capital Adequacy) Regulations, 2020 and any applicables instructions of the Inspector.
+In my opinion, the calculations have been determined in accordance with the Insurance (Capital Adequacy) Regulations, 2026 and any applicable specifications and instructions of the Inspector.

 ………………………………………… ………………